A Townscape with Historical Charm

 Building at Kashiwa-no-ha Station

-The history of Kashiwa Campus, now home to some of the world’s most advanced laboratories and research centers as well as UTokyo’s Graduate School of Frontier Sciences, the School of Engineering and part of the School of Science, is still relatively young.
+The history of Kashiwa Campus, now home to some of the world’s most advanced laboratories and research centers as well as UTokyo’s Graduate School of Frontier Sciences and parts of the School of Engineering and the School of Science, is still relatively young.
 The location was newly developed in the 1980s and 1990s, when institutions and even a ministry opted to apply for space on the grounds.
 Joining UTokyo at this time were Chiba University’s Center for Environment, Health and Field Sciences, the National Research Institute of Police Science, the National Cancer Center and a section of the Ministry of Land, Infrastructure, Transport and Tourism, seeking to establish a hub for learning and new business development.

 With the nearest station, Kashiwanoha-campus Station on the Metropolitan Intercity Railway Tsukuba Express, more than a kilometer away, it could take as much as 25 minutes on foot, so we recommend a bus for this journey.
 The distinct atmosphere of an emerging new town surrounds the station area, where a large-scale commercial facility has already opened and construction still continues.